pavel-2020/devextreme-documentation/includes/uiwidgets-ref-position.md

 An object that specifies the UI component's position.

 - **String**
 A shortcut listed in the accepted values.
-Positions the widget relative to the window.
+Positions the UI component relative to the window.

 - **Function**
 A function that returns one of the above.
-Use it to position the widget based on a condition.
+Use it to position the UI component based on a condition.